A beautiful transfer of a revolutionary and emotionally devastating masterpiece of early cinema.

 F.W.
 Murnau’s epic rates as one of the master’s finest works, and Kino’s Blu-ray highlights the intricate precision behind its huge scale.

-From Bram Stoker to Anne Rice, from Nosferatu to Buffy, it’s safe to say our cultural fascination with the blood-sucking undead isn’t going away anytime soon.
+It’s safe to say our cultural fascination with the blood-sucking undead isn’t going away anytime soon.

 The latest Blu-ray release of F.W.
 Murnau’s skeletal supernatural masterpiece doesn’t have much in the way of supplements.